25 Apr 7 Property Upkeeping Tips for Property Managers

 Honestly, we can’t stress this one enough.
 We understand you’ll be tempted to fill any vacancies as quickly as possible to keep the revenue flowing, but it’s also critical that you have a process in place for weeding out the bad tenants and selecting the good ones – the ones who stick around for longer, pay on time, don’t damage the property, and keep it well-maintained for you.
 For more property management tips check out our past blog post on tips for how to spot a bad tenant for more advice.

 3. Find an emergency plumber

 Having a go-to plumber on your side is a must when it comes to effective property management.
-This eliminates any guesswork when you’re face to face with a broken sewer line or other plumbing issue at one of your properties.
+This eliminates any guesswork when you’re face to face with a broken sewer line or another plumbing issue at one of your properties.
 Build up a good rapport with them, and make sure they’ll be available for your repairs anytime you call.

 4. Keep your parking lot clean

 If you manage business or apartment complexes, you’re also going to have to deal with parking lot management.
-A well maintained parking lot can last you for years and years without issue – but the moment you slack on regular upkeep, you’ll start to feel the effects.
+A well-maintained parking lot can last you for years and years without issue – but the moment you slack on regular upkeep, you’ll start to feel the effects.
 Cracked asphalt, parking lot puddles, and potholes are some of the issues you can avoid with regular parking lot sweeping and maintenance.

 5. Don’t procrastinate

-Okay this seems obvious – it’s something you’ve been told over and over again since grade school.
+Okay, this seems obvious – it’s something you’ve been told over and over again since grade school.
 But seriously, don’t procrastinate.
 Don’t let that leaky faucet wait until next week, don’t wait until next month to look for a plumber or see about fixing that nasty pothole or roof leak.
 Address problems as they occur and avoid a mountain of chaos in the future.

 6. Keep trees trimmed and healthy